ssube/isolex/docs/workflow.md

 ### Source

-The directory which the issue applies to.
+The directory to which the issue applies.

 ### Status